rendleyhq/docs.rendleysdk.com/getting-started/animation-layered.md

 The Animation Controller runs side by side with the [Keyframe Animation](/getting-started/property-animator.md) system.
 Use the controller when you want entrance, exit, and looping phases with fixed durations that fit the clip; use the keyframe animator when you want full control over keyframes, bezier handles, and effect or filter parameters.

+Animation keyframe times are normalized to fit the configured animation duration.
+For example, if an animation has keyframes at 0s and 10s, but its duration is set to 2s, the second keyframe will play at 2s.

 ## Animation Data

 Each In/Out/Loop zone is defined by an [`AnimationData`](https://docs.rendleysdk.com/api-reference/interfaces/AnimationData.html) object: